 Set the next value in a transverse circle

-A transverse circle on space permits positive-negative electromagnetic values and it always works because a circle’s end is also its start.
-A full transverse circle completed in one cycle is a null process and the last chapter concluded that this was space, as a transverse circle sets equal positive and negative displacements that cancel to “nothing”.
-Note that these displacements aren’t physical but occur in an “imaginary” quantum space just as complex number theory says.
-It is now proposed that this quantum network command passed on is light.
+A transverse circle on space permits positive-negative electromagnetic values and it always works because a circle ends where it begins.
+A full transverse circle completed by one node in one cycle is a null process, as equal positive-negative displacements cancel to the “nothing” of space.
+The displacements aren’t physical but just values set in quantum space, as complex number theory says.
+Light is then this fundamental quantum process spreading on the quantum network.

-Figure 3.11 shows how a basic quantum process can be distributed more or less to give the entire electromagnetic spectrum.
-At the top is a quantum process (1) that is distributed (2) among some number of quantum network nodes (3) that run it at some frequency (4) as a sine wave that is passed on at the speed of light (5).
-Just as a circle rotation frequency can map to any sine wave frequency so a circular process distributed more or less can map to any sine wave frequency in the electromagnetic spectrum.
-The frequency of a photon of light depends on the degree to which the quantum process is distributed because when processing is distributed more it runs slower not less.
-A longer wavelength just means that each node runs the same process more slowly.
+Figure 3.11 shows how one circular process distributed more or less can give the entire electromagnetic spectrum.
+The fundamental quantum process (1) is distributed between (2) quantum network nodes (3) that run it at some frequency (4) as a wave passed on at the speed of light (5).
+As as a circle rotation can map to any sine wave, one circular process distributed more or less can map to any frequency in the electromagnetic spectrum.
+The frequency of a photon depends on how it is distributed because processing distributed runs slower not less.
+A longer wavelength divides the same process more, so each node runs more slowly.

-In our terms, the node processing rate is the frequency of light, so sharing the same process over different wavelengths gives the different frequencies of light.
-As the process is cloned each cycle by the pass-it-on protocol, the nodes behind continue to run it to completion.
-As new nodes begin, others complete the transverse circle, so the total server processing demand per photon remains the same.
-Since the basic quantum process is also the null processing of space, in this view light is in effect space spread out.
-Hence a photon has no rest mass because if it rested for its wave train to catch up, it would revert back to empty space.
-Every photon in the electromagnetic spectrum is thus the same basic quantum process more or less distributed.
+To review, one quantum process sets a transverse circle of values at right angles to space.
+If that process runs in one node, the displacements cancel to give space.
+If it runs in more than one node, the result is light whose frequency depends on how many nodes share the process, Sharing the process over more nodes gives light with a longer wavelength and a slower frequency.
+The process spreads each cycle by the pass-it-on protocol, leaving the nodes behind to run it to completion.
+As new nodes begin, others complete the process, so the total server processing demand per photon stays the same.
+Since the basic quantum process is also the null processing of space, light is in effect space spread out.
+A photon has no rest mass because if it rested for its wave train to catch up, it would become space.
+Every photon in the electromagnetic spectrum is the same quantum process distributed more or less.